saptaktakalkar/pluribus-ansible/ansible/readme_json.md

-Aim : To have Ansible playbooks’ results in json format with standard output payload
+# Synopsis :

-===
+To have Ansible playbooks' results in json format with standard output payload
 ---
 ## Structure: